vatesfr/xen-orchestra/docs/docs/full_replication.md

 The retention setting (historically called **depth**) is the number of copies kept per replicated VM.
 At each run, a new copy is imported and the oldest ones beyond the retention count are removed.

 Replicas are identified by the backup metadata XO stores on them and by their blocked start operation.
-Each one also carries a **Disaster Recovery** tag, and HA is disabled on it (with an extra **HA disabled** tag when the source VM used HA).
+Each one also carries a `Disaster Recovery` tag (the tag value kept the former name of the job type), and HA is disabled on it (with an extra **HA disabled** tag when the source VM used HA).
 A replica you clone, or whose start block you remove, leaves the rotation: you can play with it without the fear of losing it at the next run.

 :::warning
 Each retained copy is a full VM on the destination SR: a high retention number will lead to huge space usage.
 Size your DR storage accordingly.